 Amy Shannon Cook

-In this proposal, I describe my ongoing work to use interactive learning techniques to address these challenges of peer feedback systems.
+In this thesis, I describe my work to use interactive learning techniques to address these challenges of peer feedback systems.
 Interactive learning techniques ask students to generate novel learning-related materials and to collaboratively engage with them, which optimizes student learning.
-My proposed work identifies opportunities to use interactive learning techniques to improve the peer feedback process.
-This proposal builds on preliminary research where I articulated a theoretical framework for in-class peer feedback activities, developed a novel system for in-class peer feedback, and analyzed its impact on the feedback provided.
-I will examine how interactive learning activities before and after in-class peer feedback exchange impact peer feedback quality, the perceived value of peer feedback, and both student and instructor attitudes towards the peer feedback process.
+My work identifies opportunities to use interactive learning techniques to improve the peer feedback process.
+I articulated a theoretical framework for in-class peer feedback activities, developed a novel system for in-class peer feedback, and analyzed its impact on the feedback provided.
+I then examine how interactive learning activities before and after in-class peer feedback exchange impact peer feedback quality, the perceived value of peer feedback, and both student and instructor attitudes towards the peer feedback process.

 - Queenie Kravitz